Code Clone Detection via an AlphaFold-Inspired Framework: Evaluation

 \subsection{RQ2: Efficiency Analysis}

 To investigate RQ2, we evaluate AlphaCC’s computational efficiency, a key requirement for practical deployment on large-scale clone detection tasks.
 We benchmark all methods on one million randomly selected code pairs from BigCloneBench, reporting the average execution time over three runs.
-Following prior work~\cite{dou2024cc2vec}, we distinguish between the training phase (required by deep learning-based methods) and the prediction phase, which reflects real-world usage.
+Following prior work~\cite{yu2023graph, dou2024cc2vec}, efficiency comparisons are concentrated on three stages: data preprocessing stage, training stage (required by deep learning-based methods), and prediction stage.
+The evaluation results are reported in Table~\ref{efficiency_eval}.

-\textbf{Prediction Time.} AlphaCC demonstrates outstanding efficiency during prediction.
-As shown in Table~\ref{efficiency_eval}, it is the fastest among all deep learning methods and even outperforms traditional approaches such as Tamer.
-Unlike approaches with complex model designs, AlphaCC adopts a lightweight encoder built around a few attention layers.
-Compared to traditional methods that are often CPU-bound and difficult to accelerate, AlphaCC is designed to fully leverage GPU hardware for efficient execution.
-This combination of architectural simplicity and GPU-friendly design enables AlphaCC to achieve efficient and scalable inference for large-scale clone detection tasks.
+\textbf{Data Preprocessing Stage.} AlphaCC demonstrates significantly lower data preprocessing time, completing the stage in $10,622$ seconds.
+The data preprocessing stage of AlphaCC, namely Code MSA construction, is highly parallelizable and can be executed simultaneously across multiple computing units.
+Crucially, the high-dimensional vector similarity calculation allows it to be significantly accelerated with GPUs, and optimized using efficient algorithms like FAISS (Facebook AI Similarity Search)~\cite{faiss}.
+In contrast, baseline approaches that rely on AST or graph construction are inherently CPU-bound and predominantly serial, lacking the structural ability to leverage the concurrent processing power of GPUs, thus preventing them from matching AlphaCC's computational efficiency.

-\textbf{Training Time.} Although methods such as DSFM exhibit shorter training durations, AlphaCC demonstrates a clear efficiency advantage over most deep learning-based approaches.
-As reported in Table~\ref{efficiency_eval}, AlphaCC completes training in $9,355$ seconds, significantly outperforming graph-based methods such as PNIAT+PDG ($24,349$ seconds), as well as AST-based methods like TBCCD ($56,195$ seconds) and ASTNN ($72,417$ seconds).
+\textbf{Training Stage.} Although methods such as DSFM exhibit shorter training durations, AlphaCC demonstrates a clear efficiency advantage over most deep learning-based approaches.
+AlphaCC completes training in $9,355$ seconds, significantly outperforming graph-based methods such as PNIAT+PDG ($24,349$ seconds), as well as AST-based methods like TBCCD ($56,195$ seconds) and ASTNN ($72,417$ seconds).
 This efficiency is attributed to AlphaCC’s lightweight design.
 Moreover, the training phase constitutes a one-time offline cost.
 When viewed in the context of AlphaCC’s fast and accurate inference capabilities, this initial training investment is therefore justified by substantial downstream benefits in performance and scalability.